-Users of Fedora 29 or later may simply
+Users of Fedora may simply

+'''

 dnf install ocrmypdf tesseract-osd

+'''

 For full details on version availability, check the Fedora Package Tracker.

 If the version available for your platform is out of date, you could opt to install the latest version from source.
 See Installing HEAD revision from sources.